-Comprehensive-only insurance means that your car will only be covered for incidents that occur when you're not driving, such as theft or weather and fire damage.
-And because you're decreasing your coverage levels, the cost of covering that car will be much cheaper.
+Comprehensive-only insurance only covers your car for incidents that occur when you're not driving, such as theft or weather and fire damage.
+And because you're decreasing your coverage levels, the cost of covering that car will be much lower.

 If you decide to take this approach, then you should plan for it.
 Insurance companies will require you to keep that car in storage for a designated period of time — usually at least 30 days — and if you take the car out during that period, you won't be covered.
 But for people or families with multiple vehicles who want to save, talk to your insurer about comprehensive-only insurance.

 What happens if you can't pay your auto insurance premiums?

 If you don't pay your car insurance bill, your policy will be canceled or subject to other penalties.
 These penalties can include an increase in your premium rates, suspension of your license or car registration, or even cancellation of your insurance policy.
 There will usually be a grace period of 10 to 20 days, depending on your state, after the policy is canceled.